elisttm/fileserver/uploads/public/README.txt

-last updated january 11, 2025
+last updated january 22, 2025

 welcome to my fileserver!
-this is a simple place to upload and host static files for whatever purposes you need
+this is a simple place to upload and host static files for whatever purposes you may need

 if you need a registration key or experience any issues or unintended behaviors, do not hesitate to get in contact! my contact information can be found on https://elisttm.space/

 if you wish to support me, i take kofi at https://ko-fi.com/elisttm

+---------- REGISTRATION ----------

+registering a user account is simple as long as you have a registration key. if you do not have a registration key, contact me via my above contact information and ill give you one!

+you can use any username as long as it is made up of only letters or numbers and is between 3 and 16 characters. passwords are currently NOT encrypted, and though i trust that they are secure as-is, please do not use a password you use literally everywhere else

 ---------- USER INFORMATION ----------